Eucaa/Sailor-Moon-Memory-Card-Game/README.md

 Step 3: Click master branch

-Step 4: YOu will  be automatically taken to the top of the page where in a light blue bar will be stated "Github Pages source saved".
+Step 4: You will  be automatically taken to the top of the page where in a light blue bar will be stated "Github Pages source saved".

 Step 5: You then scroll down to GitHub Pages where will be stated "Your site is ready to be published at "https://username.github.io/gihub-projectname/"